sharathsrini/Behavioral-Clonning/Checkpoint-Behavioral Clonning.md

 5. Generated the model.h5

 ###### 28-02-2018
-1.Localization + Classification
+1.Localization + Classification.

-2.Sliding window for detecting objects all over the image.(Size of the ppatch depends on the size of the image.)
+2.Sliding window for detecting objects all over the image.(Size of the ppatch depends on the size of the image.).

-3.Activation Map for detecting objects and classes 4.YOLO  : Choose the ground truth of each classes properly.
+3.Activation Map for detecting objects and classes.

+4.YOLO  : Choose the ground truth of each classes properly.

 5.Centre block or the grid cell that lies on centre of the object, is responsible for detecting the object.

-6. YOLO v1 : 1000 classes
+6. YOLO v1 : 1000 classes.

 7.It treats the image as a single regression problem.

 8.Five outputs : X, Y, W, H, Confidence.

-9. Confidence = Pr(Object) * IOU
+9. Confidence = Pr(Object) * IOU.

 10. IOU : Intersection over Union.

 11. IOU tends to be within 0 and 1.
 It depends ont he overlapping of the images.